coderefinery/github-without-command-line/index.md

 # Collaborating and sharing using GitHub without command line

-This tutorial provides a brief but usable introduction to Git and GitHub and exercise useful workflows within GitHub.
-Git is a version control system which allows files and data to be synchronized, an Github is a popular website that stores these repositories.
+This tutorial provides a brief but usable introduction to Git and GitHub to exercise useful workflows within GitHub.
+Git is a version control system which allows files and data to be synchronized.
+GitHub is a popular website that stores these repositories.

-It avoids using the command line and instead practice collaborating and sharing using either the Github website or GitHub desktop application.
+This tutorial avoids using the command line.
+Instead we will practice collaborating and sharing using either the GitHub website or GitHub desktop application.
 Why?
 Because for many cases, it is enough.
 Especially if you are contributing to existing non-code projects, this may be the fastest, easiest way to do it.
-Git and Github provide collaboration tools to all kinds of projects, and there are all kinds of good ways to use it.
+Git and GitHub provide collaboration tools to all kinds of projects, and there are all kinds of good ways to use it.

-This serves as an introduction to git.
-After this lesson, you will both be able to use git, and feel much more confident taking a command-line course git course such as
+This serves as an introduction to Git.
+After this lesson, you will both be able to use Git, and feel much more confident taking a command-line course Git course such as
 [CodeRefinery's git-intro
 course](https://coderefinery.github.io/git-intro/).
 Check out our [other upcoming workshops](https://coderefinery.org/workshops/upcoming/).